Securing Recovery Assistance from the Federal Emergency Management Agency (FEMA)

 |All Other Types

-1. Total does not include over $600 million in potential FEMA Public Assistance grants for NYCHA Housing Reconstruction or over $300 million estimated in other federal funding programs, such as the Federal Highway Administration’s and the Federal Transit Administration’s Emergency Relief programs.
+1. Total does not include over $300 million estimated in other federal funding programs, such as the Federal Highway Administration’s and the Federal Transit Administration’s Emergency Relief programs.

 Accomplishments to date in 2014